codepath/android_guides/Using-Parcelable.md

   }
 }
 ```
-Instead of using `getIntent().getParcelableExtra("myData")` to retrieve the object, we access the Intent object via the parameter (in this example, "data").
+Instead of using `getIntent()` to retrieve the passed object, we access the Intent object via the parameter (in this example, "data").

 ### What It Is Not